Cartons’ passion for hops ‘a work of art’

-Black Locust developed a strong relationship with Frederick’s Flying Dog Brewery, which relocated from Colorado in 2006 and has become known for buying and pushing local hops and brewery ingredients, Lisa Carton said.
+Black Locust developed a strong relationship with Frederick’s Flying Dog Brewery, which relocated from Colorado in 2006 and has built a reputation for buying and promoting local hops and brewery ingredients, Lisa Carton said.
 Flying Dog also partnered with the University of Maryland Extension on a project in Keedysville last year to develop hop varietals that can thrive on the East Coast and grow the regional brewing industry.

 When they’re choosing varieties, the Cartons said they look first for disease resistance, second to a variety’s flavor profile.
 Crop protection chemicals must be applied to the entire plant, forcing Black Locust to use special equipment.
 Leafhoppers, downy mildew, mites, Fusarium cone tip blight and Japanese beetles are among the plant’s common pests in Maryland.

 To manage this, Ché Carton built a high-pressure hops blower system that could apply product up to 18 feet high.
 Without it, they would have needed to buy a backpack blower and spend about 20 more hours spraying.
 He built a machine that takes the processed hops and pelletizes them for delivery, and they developed a system to safely dry their hops, a highly sensitive process that can quickly ruin a crop.